 Ownership restrictions and implicationsControlling interest

-Describe the legal and regulatory limitations regarding the types of entities and individuals that may own a controlling interest in a bank.
+Describe the legal and regulatory limitations regarding the types of entities and individuals that may own a controlling interest in a bank (or non-bank).
 What constitutes ‘control’ for this purpose?

-Are there any restrictions on foreign ownership of banks?
+Are there any restrictions on foreign ownership of banks (or non-banks)?